 So, in further answering what is a professional headshot, it is important to cover why they are so important.
 Imagine you post a selfie on LinkedIn.
 It is likely if a recruiter is viewing your profile that this selfie will have a negative impact.
 Research strongly suggests this.
 As noted above, most recruiters view this as an immediate reason to not consider you.

 Nowadays seven out of 10 recruiters are looking at your social media profiles as a factor to consider you.
 In addition, one in three are looking to verify that your content is conveying a professional image.
 It is reasons such as these that make a professional headshot critical for anyone in the job market.

-Actors and models rely on good headshots for their careers.
+Actors and models in markets like Los Angeles rely on good headshots for their careers.
 They fully understand the importance of a headshot.
 But other professions are also very dependent on good headshots, though not as understanding about this need.
 Realtors, attorneys, doctors, financial advisors, and so on are often judged by their snapshot photos as to whether or not they are trustworthy.

 Is it any wonder then why mature corporate teams have professional headshots done of senior management and they update them regularly?
 Usually this is because there is a marketing expert behind them that understands the power of high quality professional photography.

 Professionalism today must be exuded at all levels of engagement.
 This starts from the photo someone sees of you on a web page or app before they meet you, to the clothes you wear when they meet you, and how you speak and engage with them during your meeting.
 Professionalism is end-to-end.